The Spanish Curate: Date and source

 The play was licensed for production by Sir Henry Herbert, the Master of the Revels, on 24 October 1622.
 The dramatists' source for their plot, the Spanish novel Gerardo, the Unfortunate Spaniard by Gonzalo de Céspedes y Meneses, was first published in English, in a translation by Leonard Digges, earlier in the same year.

 Performance and publication

-The Spanish Curate was acted by the King's Men, and was performed by that troupe at Court on St. Stephen's Day, 26 December 1622.
+The Spanish Curate was acted by the King's Men, and was performed by that troupe at Court on Saint Stephen's Day, 26 December 1622.
 The partial cast list of the premiere production, published in the second Beaumont and Fletcher folio of 1679, includes Joseph Taylor, William Ecclestone, John Lowin, Thomas Pollard, Nicholas Tooley, and Robert Benfield.

 The play received its initial publication in the first Beaumont and Fletcher folio of 1647.
 It was likely set into type from a prompt-book manuscript that was the work of Ralph Crane, the scribe who, in the same era, was preparing texts for the First Folio of Shakespeare's plays.